 - You have lost the ability to do certain things that make you happy.

 The key, no matter what form of pain and suffering you are dealing with, is proving that the incident caused your suffering.
-Establishing something like losing a limb is often a bit more straightforward than establishing things like insomnia or anxiety, as the latter require a specific diagnosis.
+Establishing something like losing a limb is often a bit more straightforward than establishing things like insomnia or anxiety, as the latter requires a specific diagnosis.

 Opposing parties often try to argue that mental health issues were pre-existing when claimants seek compensation for pain and suffering, but medical diagnoses will typically counter such claims.
 Later we will discuss pain and suffering settlement examples.

-What Is a Reasonable Settlement for Pain and Suffering?
+What Is a Reasonable Settlement for Pain and Suffering in Colorado?

 The reasonable value of your pain and suffering settlement depends on your individual circumstances.
 The length of your suffering, the form it takes, and its intensity can all affect your settlement value.